ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference 2.md

 ##### SQL_CACHE_TEXT_ID

-This is the identifier of the SQL Cache Text object when searching for a plan object in the SQL Plan Cache.
+This is the identifier of a Parent PCO registered in SQL Plan Cache.
+SQL statements that is not registered in SQL Plan Cache or using NO_PLAN_CACHE hint will be queried as NO_SQL_CACHE_STMT.

 ##### SQL_CACHE_PCO_ID

-This is the object identifier of a shared plan cache in the SQL Cache Text object.
+This is the object identifier of a Child PCO registered in SQL Plan Cache.

 ##### OPTIMIZER